 Public feeling against those who objected to military service, popularly known as ‘shirkers’, was extremely hostile.

 War regulations meant that the peace movement was effectively silenced because to speak or write against conscription or the war effort was ‘seditious’ and punishable by imprisonment.

-The number of political prisoners, or conscientious objectors (COs), imprisoned in Aotearoa New Zealand during the war is not known but is estimated to be between 300 and 400.
+The list of imprisoned conscientious objectors on the nzhistory website names 286 men.
 At the war’s end there were 273 COs in prisons throughout the country with 60 at Paparua Prison near Christchurch.

 Women were not directly affected by compulsory military training or conscription, but many mothers, wives, aunts, sisters and grandmothers had strong feelings about the issue.
 While most women accepted the Government view that it was their duty to send their young men to war to protect the Empire, a few brave individuals spoke out against this tide of opinion.